 \subsection{Implementation Details}

-\paragraph{Portraits Generation.} To generate the portraits~\Cref{fig:data_prep_fig}, we use the pretrained Stable Diffusion v1.5~\cite{rombach2022high} as base LDM model and use the ControlNet checkpoint pre-trained on normal maps~\cite{ControlNet2023} to add conditional controls for our frontal view normal map.
+\paragraph{Synthetic Training Data Generation.} To generate the portraits~\Cref{fig:data_prep_fig}, we use the pre-trained Stable Diffusion v1.5~\cite{rombach2022high} as the base LDM model and use the ControlNet checkpoint pre-trained on normal maps~\cite{ControlNet2023} to add conditional controls for our frontal view normal map.
 The sampling method is DDIM with 40 time steps.
 Classifier-Free Guidance~\cite{ho2022classifier} scale is 9.0.
-The output portraits resolution from the LDM model is 1024 $\times$ 1024.
+The output portrait resolution from the LDM model is 1024 $\times$ 1024.

-\paragraph{Single-View Face Reconstruction.} In this paper, we perform single view 3D face reconstruction to update geometry.
-We keep the camera fixed during normal map rendering, which is used as input for the diffusion model.
-The resulting portraits thus have a fixed camera pose, $\pose \in \mathbb{R}^{3 \times 4}$.
-To train the model, we rendered around $100K$ synthetic frontal view portraits under different illuminations by using assets in our 3D high quality database.
+\paragraph{Single-View Face Reconstruction.} In this paper, we perform single-view 3D face reconstruction to predict the 3D geometry of the generated portraits.
+To train the model, we rendered around $100K$ synthetic frontal view portraits under different illuminations by using assets in our 3D high-quality database.
 We combined these with captured multi-view real data.
-A variant of ReFA~\cite{ReFA} was used as the baseline to train the model, with the input modified from multi-view to single view.
-The camera optimization was kept fixed during training, as we had the ground truth $\pose \in \mathbb{R}^{3 \times 4}$, so in each network step only position map $\position$ get updated.
-The texture inference step is also skipped.
-All the training of the reconstruction model is performed on NVIDIA A100 graphics cards.
+A variant of ReFA~\cite{ReFA} was used as the baseline to train the model, where the network is modified to reconstruct from a single-view image.
+The camera optimization is kept fixed during training, as the ground truth pose $\pose \in \mathbb{R}^{3 \times 4}$ is known.
+Therefore, in each network step, only the position map $\position$, which corresponds to the 3D geometry of the face, is updated.

+The training of the reconstruction model is performed on NVIDIA A100 graphics cards.
 The network parameters are randomly initialized and are trained using the Adam optimizer for 120,000 iterations with a learning rate set to $3 \times 10^{-4}$.
 For the recurrent face geometry optimizer, we set the inference step to $T = 10$, the grid resolution to $r = 3$, the search radius to $c = 1\textrm{mm}$.

-An example of the refinement to the initial geometry is showed in~\Cref{fig:result_diff}, the refined geometry (c) more accurately matches the portrait (b) compared to the initial geometry (a), with deeper-set eyes that are correctly positioned, a mouth that is properly sized and shaped, more correctly aligned cheekbones, and a chin that reflects the correct depth and contour, resulting in an overall head shape that aligns more closely with (b).
+An example of the refinement to the initial geometry is shown in~\Cref{fig:result_diff}, the refined geometry (c) more accurately matches the portrait (b) compared to the initial geometry (a), with deeper-set eyes that are correctly positioned, a mouth that is properly sized and shaped, more correctly aligned cheekbones, and a chin that reflects the correct depth and contour, resulting in an overall head shape that aligns more closely with (b).